pgpbpadilla/pgpbpadilla.github.io/journal/_posts/2023-12-21-estimates+forcasts.md

 ## Forecasts

-While looking for alternatives I found the [#NoEstimates video](https://www.youtube.com/watch?v=QVBlnCTu9Ms) from Allen Hub and I was hooked.
+While looking for alternatives I found the [#NoEstimates video](https://www.youtube.com/watch?v=QVBlnCTu9Ms) from [Allen Holub](https://holub.com/) and I was hooked.
 The idea of using past performance to make projections about the future was already present in Scrum and I was more or less comfortable taking it for granted.
-Calculating velocity never really made much sense to me, given what I said about doing arithmetic with Fibonacci number, can you imagine doing it with T-Shirt sizes?
+Calculating velocity never really made much sense to me, given what I said about doing arithmetic with Fibonacci numbers, can you imagine doing it with T-Shirt sizes?

-Hub proposes instead to do away with all the time used for trying to estimate a task and instead ensure that tasks are as small as possible.
+Holub proposes instead to do away with all the time used for trying to estimate a task and instead ensure that tasks are as small as possible.